Check the event itinerary for times and meeting locations for the following briefing sessions.

 If you are attending the event in multiple roles then you must attend all associated briefing sessions.

-All participants, competitors, coaches, volunteers and officials may only enter and exit the competition area via the check-in area.
+All participants, competitors, coaches, trainee umpires and umpires may only enter and exit the competition area via the check-in area.
 Competitors must present themselves to the check-in area 2 full matches in advance of each scheduled sparring bout or scheduled patterns round.

 Your accreditation card must be presented every time when passing through check-in and to the court desk prior to each bout.
 Players must wait in the designated waiting areas at court-side.
 Only one sparring coach (required) and up to one physiotherapist or team doctor (optional) may accompany each player.
 Players and coaches must enter and then exit the competition area by the same route directly after their match is concluded.

 Competition brackets will be displayed in the venue following registration.
 Live match numbers are shown on the court tables, the first digits indicating the court number and the second digits the match number e.g., 2-8 is the eighth match on court number two.
 Where a double elimination or dual tournament format is employed, the lower bracket/ second bracket will begin immediately after the completion of the first without any break.

 When an individual athlete is called for over the PA system this indicate they have not arrived for their scheduled match and have 60 seconds remaining to arrive at their court, after which the match may be awarded immediately to their opponent.